DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/merchants/company/contract.md

 ## (Abridged version of an 18-page contract)
 For a period of two years the *Contracted* will perform duties as requested by ^company.Name^ to the best of their abilities.
-Failure to fulfill these duties will result in the charge of *Breach of Contract* and the *Contracted* will be remanded to debtor's prison until such time that they may make restitution for the remainder of the *Contract*.
+Failure to fulfill these duties will result in the charge of *Breach of Contract* and the *Contracted* will be remanded to debtor's prison until such time that they make restitution for the remainder of the *Contract*.
 In lieu of this ^company.Name^ may legally pursue recovery of funds, plus interest and overages, by any means necessary. ^company.Name^ may terminate the *Contract* at any time.

 ## Compensation
 *Contracted* receive the following benefits